grammyjs/website/site/docs/advanced/middleware.md

 On the contrary, grammY preserves the tree you specified: one root node (`composer`) has five children (`A`, `B`, `D`, `H`, `J`), while the child `B` has one other child, `C`, etc.
 This tree will then be traversed by every update in depth-first order, hence effectively passing through `A` to `L` in linear order, much like what you know from other systems.

-This is made possible by creating a new instance of `Composer` every time you call `use` that will in turn be extended (as explained above).
+This is made possible by creating a new instance of `Composer` every time you call `use` that will, in turn, be extended (as explained above).

 ## Concatenating `use` Calls

 If we only used `use`, this would not be too useful (pun intended).
-It gets more interesting as soon as e.g. `filter` comes into play.
+It gets more interesting as soon as, e.g., `filter` comes into play.

 Check this out: